 The Racial Equity Workshop is a two-day, intensive training that helps to provide a race analysis, historical and contextual factors for race, and a foundational vocabulary.
 This workshop also connects the dots between the origins of race in the early construction of America to today’s current systemic racial inequities across our nation.

-The Racial Equity Institute (R.E.I.) provides trainers from Greensboro, NC to facilitate the Dismantling Racism workshops in Charlotte for RMJJ.
+The Racial Equity Institute (R.E.I.) provides trainers from Greensboro, NC to facilitate the Racial Equity workshops in Charlotte for RMJJ.
 The R.E.I. trainers are highly-skilled organizers who travel across the country offering this racial analysis.

-From 2013-2015, RMJJ has held 52 workshops and trained over 1,585 individuals in the Dismantling Racism race analysis.
+From 2013-2015, RMJJ has held 52 workshops and trained over 1,585 individuals in the Racial Equity race analysis.
 If you haven’t attended this two-day, intensive training and are interested, please see the Calendar for upcoming workshop dates.